MohammadYahfoufi/Tap-War/README.md

 # ⚔️ Tap War

-A fast-paced 2-player tap battle built with Flutter.
-Pick a mode, smash your side, and dominate your opponent with power-ups!
+A fast-paced 2-player tap battle built with **Flutter**.
+Pick your mode, tap your side like crazy, and dominate your opponent using strategic power-ups!

 ---

 ## 🎮 Game Modes

-- 🧨 **Normal Mode** — Includes random power-ups:
+- 🧨 **Normal Mode** – Features random power-ups:
-  - Shield 🛡️
+  - 🛡️ Shield (block opponent taps)
-  - Boost ⚡
+  - ⚡ Boost (powerful tap advantage)
-  - Double Tap ✌️
+  - ✌️ Double Tap (double strength for a few hits)
-- 🚫 **No Power Mode** — Pure taps, no extras.
+- 🚫 **No Power Mode** – Just pure tapping speed.
+No boosts.
-- ⏱️ **Timer Mode** — 20 seconds of intense back-and-forth!
+- ⏱️ **Timer Mode** – 20 seconds of high-stakes tapping.
+Winner takes all.

 ---

 ## ✨ Features

-- Power-ups that change gameplay strategy
+- Strategic Power-Ups & Reactive Gameplay
-- Win overlay with rematch and home buttons
+- Rematch with tap or a dedicated button
-- Fire/spark tap animations ⚡
+- Clean, minimal UI for fast play
-- Unity Interstitial & Banner Ads
+- ⚡ Fire/spark effects on taps
-- Rematch with a tap or via button
+- 🏆 Victory overlay with rematch + home buttons
-- Clean UI with fast controls
+- 💰 Unity Ads (Interstitial & Banner)

 ---